course-dprep/airbnb-amenities-for-digital-nomads-barcelona/README.md

-# Shifting Demand for Airbnb Amenities among Digital Nomads
+# Demand for specific Airbnb Amenities among Digital Nomads

 The objective of this project is to examine the Airbnb market of Barcelona, with a focus on identifying amenities that are most important among digital nomads.
 The results of this project aim to provide Airbnb landlords with insights into how they can make their apartments more appealing for long-term rentals by digital nomads, by prioritizing specific amenities.